An AI generated, agnostic prompt language for describing software logic to AI systems.

 IF p_from_id = p_to_id THEN

-RAISE EXCEPTION 'TransferError: same account'; END IF;
+RAISE EXCEPTION 'TransferError: cannot transfer to the same account'; END IF;

-SELECT balance INTO v_balance FROM accounts WHERE id = p_from_id FOR UPDATE;
+FROM accounts WHERE id = p_from_id FOR UPDATE;

 IF v_balance < p_amount THEN